christinamyli/breakdance/README.md

 # Breaking Goes Global

 ### Project Description
-This is my first project for Columbia Lede Program.
+This is my first project created for Columbia University's Lede Program for Data Journalism.

 As a fan of street dance for a few years now, I knew anecdotally that the US, France, Japan, and South Korea were among the top performers in breaking, but I wanted to look at data to confirm my observations.